ApolloAuto/apollo/docs/howto/how_to_debug.md

 the Dreamview interface.
 The following is an example of debugging the **Planning** module from the Dreamview interface.

-- Open Chrome browser, enter the URL: <http://localhost:8888/>
+- Open URL: <http://localhost:8888/> in Chrome
-- Open the Dreamview interface
-- Click on the **SimControl** slider, as shown below:
+- On Dreamview, click on the **SimControl** slider, as shown below:

 ![enable simcontrol](images/build_debug/enable_simcontrol.png)